mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Other sections of this research The use of social missions to support the variety of development.

-#### Synthesis of Characteritics and Analysis in relation to what they contribute to existing frameworks
+#### Synthesis of Characteristics and Analysis in relation to what they contribute to existing frameworks

 -